Amychiu1/comp6841-security-project/README.md

 # COMP6841 Security Engineering Project — En-Mei Chiu (z5727209)

-Supplementary code, screenshots, and reports for my Security Engineering project.
+Supplementary code and reports for my Security Engineering project.
 The final PDF report references the folders below as evidence for each stage of testing.

 ## Structure